 The UK spaceport is the platform from where a vehicle launches into space safely.
 To do so, the goal is for the rocket to ultimately pass from the gravitational fields with as little fuel as possible.
 A vertical rocket launch site is especially necessary for the vehicle to maintain low speeds while passing through the thicker parts of the atmosphere.
 For an object to successfully launch into space, it must accelerate at approximately 5 miles per second.

 One of the benefits of air launching is that it is less expensive.
 It doesn’t typically require costly launch grounds and can typically use existing airfields.
-Additionally, if an emergency abort is to take place, the runway launch is a safer way for occupants to egress.
+Additionally, if an emergency abort is to take place, the runway launch is safer for occupants to egress.
 All that is needed is a clear runway.

-However, air launches can be expensive and often they will require travelling over populated areas, whereas vertical launches most often do not.
+However, air launches can be expensive, and often they will require travelling over populated areas, whereas vertical launches most often do not.

-Why Is the United Kingdom so Involved in Space Technology now?
+Why is the United Kingdom so involved in space technology now?

-The UK recently passed an Act of Parliament to accommodate a new space industry, allowing private companies to get involved in all aspects of the space sector including launch.
+The UK recently passed an Act of Parliament to accommodate a new space industry, allowing private companies to get involved in all aspects of the space sector, including launch.
 Other countries have recently done the same, where historically space activity has been heavily funded and operated by governments, it has opened up to private enterprise, allowing for faster innovation and an accelerated programme of activity.
 In the UK the rocket launch sites are mainly based in Scotland where there is a clear line of sight into Sun Synchronous Orbit and Polar Orbit, which means that launch will be easier, more effective and ultimately less costly than maybe elsewhere.

-Space technology is what provides us with our GPS, our internet, communications, tv news and entertainment, as well as monitoring and protecting the environment through earth observation.
+Space technology is what provides us with our GPS, our internet, communications, TV news and entertainment, as well as monitoring and protecting the environment through earth observation.
 The fact that the UK is entering into the launch aspect of space means that we can get more satellites that are utilising the latest technology and are ultimately smaller than ever before, into orbit.
 Both horizontal and vertical launch facilities combined will mean that we can achieve a number of different orbits, placing the UK in quite a unique position, which will then lead to greater demand for its launch services.

 There is still more work to be done in space technology and integration.
 The United Kingdom is currently aiming to be an industry leader and will have a 10% share in the global market by the year 2030.